Managing IT Costs in Tough Times

 It’s important to understand IT costs clearly.
 This means seeing where the money goes, like cloud computing or buying new servers or software licenses.
 It helps track costs and who uses them.
 This clear view links IT costs to specific people or groups.
 It helps decide if new projects are worth it or if a product should stay.

 It’s also key to map out the IT landscape.
 This shows what makes up the organisation’s technology setup, from hardware, and cloud computing to cybersecurity.
-Mapping business capabilities and processes help spot where things can be done better or cut back on.
+Mapping business capabilities and processes helps spot where things can be done better or cut back on.
 Being open about IT spending is vital.
 This openness leads to a closer look at how technology adds value.
 With these strategies, organisations can better understand their IT costs and make smart data-driven choices.

 Visibility into IT costs cannot be achieved without reviewing associated contracts, and lots of data.
 Whether that is using your Financial reporting tools or your cloud FinOps solution, data is key.
 Having access to data, reviewing contracts and a view of your IT landscape is a great starting point on your IT cost optimisation journey.